dokan-dev/dokan-dotnet/README.md

 which is a BSD-like license.
 See the 'license.mit.txt' file for details.

 ## Environment
+* Either of Microsoft .NET Framework 4.6, .NET Framework 4.8, .NET Standard 2.0, .NET Standard 2.1, .NET 8.0 or .NET 9.0
-Microsoft .NET Framework 4.0 and Dokan library
+* Dokan library

 ## How to write a file system
-To make a file system, an application needs to implement IDokanOperations interface.
+To make a file system, an application needs to implement IDokanOperations interface, or the modernized variant, IDokanOperations2.
 Once implemented, you can invoke Mount function on your driver instance to mount a drive.
 The function blocks until the file system is unmounted.
 Semantics and parameters are just like Dokan library.
 Details are described